 Virtually all graduate-school history departments will want you to take the Graduate Record Examination – especially the general-aptitude part.
 A few schools may also require the special exam in history–inquire with the admissions counselor.
 Other professional schools may want you to take other examinations, such as the LSAT (Law School Admissions Test) for entry into law school.
 Many programs, especially those that value skill in writing, will also want to see a sample research paper or other work that you have written.

 Law school applicants must take the Law School Admission Test (LSAT) and register with the Law School Data Assembly Service (LSDAS), which processes all law school applications.
 The LSAT should be taken during the junior year or the summer between the junior and senior year, so that the student will have enough time to select schools and process the applications during the fall semester of the senior year.
-LSAT/LSDAS registration booklets, LSAT prep-information and specific information about many law schools are available from the pre-law advisor.
+LSAT/LSDAS registration booklets, LSAT prep-information and specific information about many law schools are available from the History Department.

 -Top of page-